Vauxhall Astra review - Engines, performance and drive

 The Astra’s engine range was reworked in 2019 to improve emissions, fuel economy and performance across the board.
 There are four petrol engines and two diesels to pick from, available in conjunction with a six-speed manual, nine-speed auto or a CVT depending on which you go for.

-Our preferred engines are the diesels, badged Turbo D and producing either 105PS or 122PS, from a 1.5-litre turbocharged three-cylinder.
+Our preferred engines are the diesels, badged Turbo D and producing either 104bhp or 120bhp, from a 1.5-litre turbocharged three-cylinder.
 We tried the more powerful of these and found it a perfect fit; its smooth character and torquey delivery tally up nicely with the car’s well-sorted chassis.
 You can have it with a six-speed manual or an excellent nine-speed automatic if you prefer.
-The more powerful models manage 0-62mph in just under 10 seconds.
+The more powerful models are able to crack 0-62mph in just under 10 seconds.